mpuening/npm-wrapper/SETUP.md

 ## Add NPM Wrapper scripts to an existing NPM project

 Download and unzip the following URL.
-Copy the files from this project into your existing project:
+Copy the files (except the LICENSE) from this project into your existing project:
 ```
 https://github.com/mpuening/npm-wrapper/archive/master.zip